blake-regalia/graphy.js/README.md

 # graphy [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]

+### How graphy optimizes
+This module is engineered for maximum performance.
+It acheives this in a variety of ways, but perhaps the most general rule that guides the optimization process is this: graphy tries parsing items based on benefit-cost ratios in descending order.
+"Benefit" is represented by the probability that a given route is the correct one (derived from typical document freqency), where "Cost" is represented by the amount of time it takes to test whether or not a given route *is* the correct one.

+For example, double quoted string literals are more common in TTL documents than single quoted string literals.
+For this reason, double quoted strings literals have a higher benefit.
+Since testing time for each of these two tokens is identical, they have the same cost.
+Therefore, if we test for double quoted string literals before single quoted string literals, we end up making fewer tests a majority of the time.

+However, the optimization doesn't stop there.
+We can significantly cut down on the cost of parsing a double quoted string literal if we know it does not contain any escape sequences.
+String literals without escape sequences are not significantly more common than literals with them, so the benefit is not very high - however, the cost savings is enormous (i.e., the ratio's denominator shrinks) and so it outweighs the benefit thusly saving time overall.

 ### Differences from N3.js
 `graphy` does the following things:
  - Nested triples are emitted in the order they appear, rather than from the outside-in.